mitin001/transcriber/blog/podcasts/kara-swisher/burn-book.md

 > Hulu’s name came from two Mandarin Chinese words for gourd, as in holder of precious things.

+The tech-bro era brought us subscription services and apps.
+One of these apps was Uber.
+This company's CEO Travis Kalanick wanted to transform the world into a place where no one had to own a car and instead paid Uber for transportation.

+> The reason Uber could be expensive is because you’re not just paying for the car—you’re paying for the other dude in the car.
+When there’s no other dude in the car, the cost of taking an Uber anywhere becomes cheaper than owning a vehicle.

+Uber would become a subscription service for people's transportation needs.

+> The magic there is, you basically bring the cost below the cost of ownership for everybody, and then car ownership goes away.

+While describing his company's objective, his resentment of the common man, one who was driving for Uber in the meantime, shined through.

+> Kalanick was actively bragging about using people—or rather “dudes”—as fodder until it was easier and cheaper to replace them with a machine.
+And it was a day he actually looked forward to.

+In tech, dudes are everywhere.
+Women are a vanishing minority.
+When Kara called Sheryl Sandberg to celebrate the news of a woman becoming CEO of a tech company for once, Sandberg shared her dream of seeing herself alongside many smart women in the industry, not just a handful.

+> Sandberg was the very smoothest of executives with not a hair or word out of place—she was unusually frank when I called her in 2011 to tell her that Meg Whitman had just been named the CEO of Hewlett-Packard.
+“Now you’ve moved down the stack to become the second most powerful woman in Silicon Valley,” I kidded her.
+“I’d like to be the sixth,” she responded with a sigh.
+“Or the fiftieth—wouldn’t that be great?”

 [Burn Book]: https://www.google.com/books/edition/Burn_Book/Fcj3EAAAQBAJ